 The central bank also said its securities purchases would include a range of maturities, to match the composition of the Treasury market.
 While the announcement briefly helped the three major indices pare intraday losses, stocks still ended sharply in the red.

-The major infusion of liquidity comes as The World Health Organization officially designated the coronavirus outbreak a pandemic on Wednesday, as the virus spread across more than 100 countries and infected well over 100,000 individuals.
+The Fed’s major infusion of liquidity came in the wake of the World Health Organization officially designating the coronavirus outbreak a pandemic on Wednesday, as the virus spread across more than 100 countries and infected well over 100,000 individuals.

-In a televised address, Trump said he was planning to suspend travel from certain areas of Europe to the U.S. for the next 30 days.
+A televised address Wednesday night by President Donald Trump meant to calm fears did little except feed the urge to sell.
+Trump said he was suspending travel from certain areas of Europe to the U.S. for the next 30 days.
 He also announced plans for $50 billion of low interest loans to affected businesses and suggested a delay in the April 15 tax filing deadline.

 However, the speech sparked widespread confusion — and failed to mollify panic-stricken investors.
-Major benchmarks sank deeper into correction territory at the open, triggering a circuit-breaker during the regular session shortly after 9:30 a.m.
+Major benchmarks plunged at the open, triggering a circuit-breaker during the regular session shortly after 9:30 a.m.
 ET.